-Note: On the HADR standby database server, after the HADR is stopped, the database is in "ROLL-FORWARD PENDING" state and the xcatdb can not be activated, this error is returned: "SQL1117N A connection to or activation of database "XCATDB" cannot be made because of ROLL-FORWARD PENDING.
-SQLSTATE=57019", for the SQLSTATE=57019 , use the command "db2 ROLLFORWARD DATABASE XCATDB TO END OF LOGS AND COMPLETE" to fix this problem.
+Note: On the HADR standby database server, after the HADR is stopped, the database is in "ROLL-FORWARD PENDING" state and the xcatdb can not be activated with error "SQL1117N A connection to or activation of database "XCATDB" cannot be made because of ROLL-FORWARD PENDING.
+SQLSTATE=57019", the command "db2 ROLLFORWARD DATABASE XCATDB TO END OF LOGS AND COMPLETE" can be used to fix this problem.